acosgames/acosgames.github.io/docs/index.md

 [<img src="img/acos-logo-combined.png" alt="checkers" width="400"/>](https://acos.games/)

-Play or develop your own competitive online web game.
+Create your own web game using JavaScript frontend and NodeJS backend all driven by JSON.

 The platform supports realtime Turn-based and Trivia style games.